transcom/mymove-docs/docs/adrs/0079-api-versioning.md

   * Pros: It would be easier to keep the definitions separate and avoid accidental introduction of breaking changes.
 It would enable us to use the generated code for our handlers and payload/model files.
   * Cons: More generated files to manage

 **Chosen Alternative:** Option 2.
 While it does increase the number of files, it will be clearer to differentiate and easier to maintain a separate swagger file and its accompanying generated files.
+[You can see an example in this commit](https://github.com/transcom/mymove/pull/10816/commits/0f387d655e098e589b10ab27b388bc771e873f09).

 #### Handler Organization

 Since we will be generating separate `*messages` and `*operations` pacakges for the version 2 api, it would make sense then to create a separate directory for the version 2 handlers.
 This will make it easier to differentiate the handlers from different versions, and ensure we are using the correct generated code for that handler.

+You can see an example of utilizing the generated code in the handlers and creating the neccessary routing [in this commit](https://github.com/transcom/mymove/pull/10816/commits/0c4be3bab159a49f83e407830a9fecb9d27278da).

 #### Services/Fetcher Organization